-Mumbai, December 6: Eyeing rising retail inflation, the Reserve Bank of India (RBI) kept its key policy rate unchanged at 6.00% in its fifth bi-monthly monetary policy review on Wednesday.
-The apex bank decides to keep reverse repo rate remains at 5.75% and bank rate at 6.25%.
+Mumbai, February 6: Eyeing rising retail inflation, the Reserve Bank of India (RBI) kept its key policy rate unchanged at 6.00% in its sixth bi-monthly monetary policy review on Wednesday.
+Also, the RBI has lowered economic growth projection to 6.6 percent for 2017-18, from 6.7 percent.

 The six member monetary policy committee, headed by new RBI governor Urjit Patel, was of the view that the moderation in price trends have persisted long enough to warrant lower loan costs, necessary to engineer a quick industrial turnaround and goad people to spend more.